 Two years later…

-Eventually, her parents make their way to the land-without-wooden-matches.
+Eventually, her parents made their way to the land-without-wooden-matches.

 As her mother unpacked her suitcase, she unloaded approximately 10,800 boxes of Russian made wooden matchsticks.